SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-07-ivermectin-revenant.md

 So, no: this does not make me change my mind.
 I'm _not_ on the ivermectin bandwagon for anything other than treating parasite infestations.

-(And somehow, I've written a summary that's longer than the publication itself!
+(And somehow, I've written a "summary" that's longer than the publication itself!
 Shame on me&hellip;)

 ---